Federal Disability Retirement

 With certain exceptions, an application for disability retirement must be received by OPM while the employee is still working for the federal government or within one year after employment ends.
 Specific medical information must be provided to OPM by the applicant.

-Contact us for more information about how we can help you with your disability retirement related issue.
+Contact us for more information about how we can help you with your disability retirement-related issue.
+At Brown & Goodkin we represent federal employees in California (including the Sacramento, Oakland and San Diego areas), Virginia, Maryland, Texas, Florida and Washington, DC.